 - The Alzheimer’s Association provides many helpful resources, including 10 Early Signs and Symptoms.

-- For caregivers, The Caregivers Voice and The Empowered Caregiver offer information, support, and advocacy.
+- For caregivers, The Caregivers Voice offers information, support, and advocacy.

 - Many patients with dementia may wander: check out GPS Smart Shoes for one helpful solution.